-- (Added June 2016) What framerate should a VR display use?
+- What framerate should a VR display use?

 The first question is straightforward.
 It’s been known for more than a hundred years that light flickering at high frequency appears stable.
 It’s an important phenomenon in everyday life, as many display and lighting technologies work by displaying very brief flashes of light several times a second.
 This includes the incadescent light bulb, fluorescent lights and cathode ray tubes (CRTs, the bulky glass tubes in old TVs).

-It’s easy enough to measure the critical flicker fusion frequency in human observers by asking them to report their sensations when viewing a stimulus flickering on a CRT display with fast phosphors.
+It’s straightforward to measure the critical flicker fusion frequency in human observers by asking them to report their sensations when viewing a simple stimulus flickering on a CRT display with fast phosphors.
 You can recreate this experiment at home on a very low budget by flashing an LED with an Arduino (DYI instructions here).

 The critical fusion frequency depends on the luminance of the stimulus and its size, as shown in the graph above (Hecht and Smith, 1936).
 For a large, high luminance stimulus covering the fovea, like a full screen white field on a CRT, flicker fusion occurs at about 60 Hz.